Setting limits and saying no

 Not everything in life is possible.
 But that doesn't need stated, does it?
 It sounds like you're preserving some right to say no as if someone's trying to take it from you.

 This applies to my dh, my dd, my mom - everybody in my life.
 Sometimes the answer is just no.

-But your dh and your mom don't need you as an advocate in getting what they need from the world. :-) We adults tend to see only the advantages of being a kid -- oodles of time free of responsibility and obligations -- but miss the total powerlessness and dependence.
-The Yes/No discussion isn't meant to imply that parents should become doormats for their children but a recognition that children are fellow human beings who need someone to go to bat for them to help them get what the adults take for granted.
+But your husband and your mom don't need help to get what they need from the world. :-) We adults tend to see only the advantages of being a kid -- oodles of time free of responsibility and obligations -- but miss the total powerlessness and dependence.
+The Yes/No discussion isn't meant to imply that parents should become doormats for their children.
+It's a recognition that children are fellow human beings who need help getting what the adults take for granted.